There is a concern about how much sugars Canadians consume. It is important to look to Canadian sources of data on what we are currently consuming.

 References

-- Chiavaroli L, Yang YF, Ahmed M, Ng AP, DiAngelo C, Marsden S, Sievenpiper JL.
+2. Chiavaroli L, Wang YF, Ahmed M, Ng AP, DiAngelo C, Marsden S, Sievenpiper JL.
 Intakes of nutrients and food categories in Canadian children and adolescents across levels of sugars intake: Cross-sectional 1 analyses of the Canadian Community Health Survey 2015 Public Use Microdata File.
-Applied Physiology, Nutrition, and Metabolism.
-2022 Jan.
+Appl Physiol Nutr Metab.
+2022;47:415-28.

-- US Department of Agriculture, Agricultural Research Service, Beltsville Human Nutrition Research Center, Food Surveys Research Group, Beltsville, Maryland; WWEIA Data Tables.
+9. US Department of Agriculture, Agricultural Research Service, Beltsville Human Nutrition Research Center Food Surveys Research Group.
+WWEIA Data Tables [Internet].
+Beltsville, Maryland: US Department of Agriculture;2022 Aug 3 [cited 2024 Feb 29].

-- Langlois K, Garriguet D. Change in total sugars consumption among Canadian children and adults.
-Statistics Canada Health Reports.
-January 2019.
+10. Langlois K, Garriguet D. Change in total sugars consumption among Canadian children and adults [Internet].
+Ottawa, ON: Statistics Canada Health Reports; 2019 Jan 16 [cited 2024 Feb 29].